 The cost is the cost

 No matter how you slice it, the price that appears on a tag is (generally speaking) the price they are going to ring up at the register unless something has been mislabeled.
 Customer service representatives can’t do much about the price as marked, particularly considering they aren’t the ones setting said prices.
 “I would always field complaints about the cost of something as if the cashier/customer service rep set the price and are directly pocketing any of that cash,” says Sarah S. of New York City.
-Instead, try some of these 50 ways to get a great deal on anything.

 Put the cell phone down

 The job of a customer service rep is to help serve the customer, but they aren’t miracle workers.
 They are going to need information from that customer to get to the root of the problem, which isn’t easy when that person is otherwise engaged in another conversation.
 “Often people who come for help then talk on their cell phone the entire time we are trying to help them,” says Christine P. of Scottsdale, Arizona.
 “It’s so frustrating, not to mention rude.”